What does Text-to-911 service mean to you?

-Pierce County recently joined Whitman, Asotin, King County, Clark, Thurston, Clallam, Jefferson, Wahkiakum, Pacific, Snohomish, Kitsap, Grant and Spokane counties as the first counties to offer the Text-to-911 service.
+Yakima County recently joined Clark, Thurston, Clallam, Jefferson, Wahkiakum, Pacific, Snohomish, Kitsap, Grant and Spokane counties as the first counties to offer the Text-to-911 service.
 Wahkiakum County is using EMedia for their solution and have confirmed the ability to transfer to/from CRESA (in Clark County) and their Oregon partners as well as to Pacific County.

 "It is very important that you only use Text-to-911 if you are not able to make a voice call.
 A voice call will get help coming to you much quicker than a text will due to the technological limitations of Text-to-911," said Andy Leneweaver, Deputy State E911 Coordinator for Enterprise Systems.